Have you experienced a knee injury that turned out to be an ACL tear?

 Physical therapy may require you to modify your physical activity to reduce stress on your knee to help recovery.

-With physical therapy, we want to get you back to living your life as soon as possible.
+The main goal of physical therapy is to help get you back to living your life as soon as possible.

 You will generally go home the same day after having surgery on your ACL.

-Your doctor will likely fit you for a splint or knee brace to help support your knee.
+Your doctor will likely fit you for a splint or knee brace to help support your knee during recovery.

 You will have to use crutches to walk for a certain period of time to avoid putting too much weight on your leg.